Loveable Lemons

 Notes

 Note 1: Do not substitute imitation maple syrup.
 It can contain high fructose corn syrup.
+Or use 6 tablespoons of white granulated sugar.

 Note 2: Swap in white distilled vinegar for a sharper flavor.